How our video system works

 Furthermore, to simplify operation, the cameras can store preset positions to quickly and repeatedly move to the same locations (eg pulpit, musicians, etc.).
-Note: the OBS and the Mac app make use of the camera presets built into the cameras.
+Both the OBS and the Mac app can set and make use of the camera presets built into the cameras.
 (We typically set the camera presets before the service as, for example, musicians may be in a different location from week to week.)

 Our Computer Setup